 During the workshop, a brainstorming session and 6 different presentations were held, all focused on subjects that are dealing with trends and development paths.

-Trends and Megatrends influencing supply chain of the future
+Trends and Megatrends influencing the supply chain of the future

 Presentation of the most important megatrends and trends that can influence the supply chain.
-Research was based on the literature review, the PESTLE (Political, Economic, Social, Technological, Legal, Environmental) analysis, and information extracted from industry experts in a workshop.
+The research was based on the literature review, the PESTLE (Political, Economic, Social, Technological, Legal, Environmental) analysis, and information extracted from industry experts in a workshop.

 Data sovereignty in networked production

 Data is a key resource and an economic asset for Business Model Innovation in digitising European Industry.
 Demand for transparency and interoperability in value networks is increasing.
 This lead to the question of how standards can push interoperability and make data understandable.